emqx/emqx-docs/en_US/getting-started/getting-started.md

 [MQTT X](https://mqttx.app/zh) is an elegant cross-platform MQTT 5.0 desktop client, running on macOS, Linux, and Windows.
 By utilizing a chat style of user interface, MQTT X allows users to quickly create connections and save multiple clients, which facilitates users to quickly test the MQTT/MQTTS connection, as well as the subscription and publication of MQTT messages.

 Besides you can also start with [MQTT X Web](https://mqttx.app/zh/web), the browser-based MQTT 5.0 WebSocket client tool, with zero need to download or install any application.
-This section will introduce how to verity the connection to EMQX with MQTT X Web.
+This section introduces how to verity the connection to EMQX with MQTT X Web.

 1. Click [MQTT X Web](http://www.emqx.io/online-mqtt-client#/recent_connections) to visit the browser-based MQTT X.

 2. Configure and establish the MQTT connection.
-Click the + New Connection button to enter the configure page:
+Click the **+ New Connection** button to enter the configure page:

    - **Name**: Input a connection name, for example, **MQTTX_Test**;

    - **Host**

-     - Select the protocol type via the drop-down list, for example, select **ws://** if the WebSockets protocol is adopted; to test the SSL/TLS connection, select **wss://**;
+     - Select the protocol type via the drop-down list, for example, select **ws://** if the WebSockets protocol is adopted; MQTT X Web only supports Websockets protocol, to test the SSL/TLS connection, download [MQTT X desktop client](https://mqttx.app/);
      - Fill in the EMQX address, for example, **emqx@127.0.0.1**;

    - **Port**: for example, **8083** for the WebSockets protocol;